 - (a) Find an equation for the evolution of the human population in terms only of the animal population. - (b) Assume the existence of a steady state in which both populations are constant.
-Find N and L in this state, denoted N_S and L_S . - (c) Find a condition on \overline{Y} , φ , and N^ which is necessary for the existence of a steady state.
-Explain briefly. - (d) Outline the dynamics of the economy from the time that humans arrive. - (e) Explain why animal extinction never occurs, and what adaptations to the model might lead to animal extinction. - (f) Discuss potential lessons relevant to management of the global environment in the modern era. - 1.2 Consider the economy of the previous question. - (a) Find the value of N_t which maximizes Y subject to the restriction that the animal population is constant, i.e. $N{t+1} N_t = 0$. - (b) Find the maximum sustainable human population, L^ , and hence also L^/L_S (where L_S was calculated above), assuming that φN^ is much greater than \bar{y} . - (c) Assume that the economy is in the long-run laissez-faire equilibrium.
-Would a shift to the other equilibrium be painless?
+Find N and L in this state. - (c) Find a condition on \overline{Y} , φ , and N^ which is necessary for the existence of a steady state.
+Explain briefly. - (d) Outline the dynamics of the economy from the time that humans arrive. - (e) Explain why animal extinction never occurs, and what adaptations to the model might lead to animal extinction. - (f) Discuss potential lessons relevant to management of the global environment in the modern era. - 1.2 Consider the economy of the previous question. - (a) Find the value of N_t which maximizes Y subject to the restriction that the animal population is constant, i.e. $N{t+1} N_t = 0$. - (b) Find the maximum sustainable human population, and compare it to the 'laissezfaire' human population calculated above, assuming that φN is much greater than ȳ. - (c) Assume that the economy is in the long-run laissez-faire equilibrium.
+Would a shift to the other equilibrium be painless? - 1.3 (a) The general production function in the Solow model is